MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Resume-MgBetaIdentityGovernanceLifecycleWorkflowTaskProcessingResult.md

 In the default case an Azure Logic Apps system-assigned managed identity calls this API.
 For more information, see: Lifecycle Workflows extensibility approach.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Resume-MgIdentityGovernanceLifecycleWorkflowTaskProcessingResult](/powershell/module/Microsoft.Graph.Identity.Governance/Resume-MgIdentityGovernanceLifecycleWorkflowTaskProcessingResult?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ResumeExpanded (Default)